JungeAlexander/cocoscore/doc/example/example.md

 Distant supervision is an approach to label a large amount of data without manually inspecting each element in the dataset to assign a label.
-The approach is based on an curated *knowledge base* that contains known associations of interest.
+The approach is based on a curated *knowledge base* that contains known associations of interest.

-In this example, the knowledge base consists of two known disease-gene associations:
+In this example, the knowledge base consists of two disease-gene associations:

 | disease             | gene  |
 | ------------------- | ----- |